 A book about the circle of life and the big questions that need answers.

-In Mur and the Blueberry the same cub struggles to understand how BIG can walk through the forest without paying any attention to the wonderful things around him.
+In Mur and the Blueberry the bear cub named MUR struggles to understand how BIG can walk through the forest without paying any attention to all the wonderful things around him.
 Thankfully, at the end of a long walk, BIG turns around and notices the most important thing of all.

 “In the middle of their search, Mur decides to do a somersault and she stumbles into the biggest blueberry she’s ever seen.
 BIG keeps going, without even noticing the blueberry.
 At this point, the book’s text fades into the background and the story continues from the monotonous perspective of BIG.
 The illustrations carry the story forwards and reveal how Mur protects the blueberry from a big drop of rain by lifting the blueberry above her head and stopping it from falling into a hole.
 Being small means you see so much more!

 Vasko’s collage artwork is wonderful, as usual.
 As she herself describes her own technique when it comes to Mur: The emphasis is not on the outline, rather the images are made up of lots of different cut-outs of many shapes and sizes.
 For me her pictures are, first and foremost, handmade: the characters and their surroundings are first thought about with a pencil and then created by using different materials and textures, trimming them down, endlessly editing them and looking for the right tone.

 The Finnish forest is styled in a fun way and its look changes from one scene to another, depending on the mood of the story.
 But the plants are familiar: there are marshes, crowberries, bog whortleberries and fens – bears tend to live in bogs.
 Mur and BIG’s journey – which also continues onto the book’s cover – is built on a track of twigs and pine needles.
 Colorful blueberries appear extensively.